Still learning about space dimensionality: from the description of hydrogen atom by a generalized wave equation for dimensions D$\geq$3: Results and discussions

+{For completeness, although we do not believe it is the best choice, let us discuss what kind of constraint would result from another possibility: the case where, instead of making $\lambda=n$, we fix for any arbitrary $n$, $\lambda=1$.
+This is a more restrictive hypothesis which is frequently made in the literature.
+It means that in passing from $D=3$ to a space with arbitrary $D$, the potential is recognized as still being determined by the same Green equation as in $D=3$, equation~(\ref{general-poisson}) with $\lambda=1$, by just increasing the number of components of the $D$-dimensional position vector.
+In such case, the potential should be given by equation~(\ref{V-m1}) and, to be compatible,} equation~(\ref{E0-final}) must be replaced by

-In this case, a less restrictive relationship between $n$ and $D$ is found, namely, $E_\circ < 0$ if $2n+2-D > 0 \,\Rightarrow \,D < 2(n+1)$.
-But on the other side, the constraint $\beta = D-2m \geq 0$ reduces now to $D \geq 2$.
-As already said, $\beta=0$ corresponds to the $\ln(r)$ potential which, for $m=1$, give rises just to positive energies for the hydrogen atom \cite{Eveker}.
-Combining the two constraints in this case we must have, instead of equation~(\ref{condition}), that space dimensionality should be bound by the inequality $2<D<2(n+1)$.
-Here, for $n=3$, for instance, $E_\circ <0$ implies that space dimensionality should be $D=3,5,6$, and 7.
-This result (corresponding to the choice $m=1$) is quite different from the case where $n=m$, for which $7\leq D \leq 11$.
-Therefore we can conclude that, for $m=1$, different negative values for $E_\circ$ can be found for different possible values of $D$.
+Therefore, a less restrictive relationship between $n$ and $D$ is found, namely, $E_0 < 0$ if $2n+2-D > 0 \,\Rightarrow \,D < 2(n+1)$.
+But on the other hand, the constraint $\beta = D-2\lambda \geq 0$ reduces now to $D \geq 2$.
+Combining the two constraints in this case, we must have, instead of equation~(\ref{condition}), that space dimensionality should be bound by the inequality $2\leq D<2(n+1)$.
+So, for $n = 2$, the following dimensions are allowed: $D = 3, 4$ and 5; For $n=3$, for instance, $E_0 <0$ implies that space dimensionality should be $D=3,4,5,6$, and 7.
+These results (corresponding to the choice $\lambda=1$) are quite different from the case where $n=\lambda$, for which $7\leq D \leq 11$.
+Therefore we can conclude that, for $\lambda=1$, different negative values for $E_0$ can be found for different possible values of $D$.